Anna-portfolio/SQL-Online-Auctions-Database/README.md

 # SQL-Online-Auctions-Dataset
-Full project in T-SQL of online auctions database, including: creating dataset, tables, constraints, foreign keys, views, functions, procedures, triggers, and a diagram (T-SQL)
+Full project in T-SQL of online auctions database, including: creating dataset, tables, constraints, foreign keys, views, functions, procedures, and triggers

-Description
+DESCRIPTION <br>
-The following database is designed for collection and processing information for online auctions.
+The following database is designed for collecting and processing information for online auctions.
 The database is called “Auctions” and consists of the following tables:

-- User – users of online actions
+- Users – users of the online actions
-- ContactDetails – data of users of online campaigns
+- ContactDetails – data of the users of the online actions
-- Orders - details of the above-mentioned orders.
-Users
+- Orders - details of the orders placed by the users
-- Products – details of products available at online campaigns
+- Products – details of products available in the online actions
-- Suppliers - details of suppliers supplying the above. products
+- Suppliers - details of suppliers supplying the products available in the online actions

 Additional description of the tables can be found in the SQL comments.

-The project includes:
+<BR><br>
+CONTENT OVERVIEW
 - creating dataset,
 - creating tables and inserting values into them,
 - constraints,